sakshamdumka/Dannys-Diner-/README.md

 I would like to extend my heartfelt thanks to the page that helped me find this case study of Danny's Diner project.
 <br>
 <br>
-Please visit this link for further assisstance and more such case studeis.
+Please visit this link for further assisstance and more such case studies.
 <br>
 https://8weeksqlchallenge.com/case-study-1/